department-of-veterans-affairs/va.gov-team/products/education-careers/stem/design/22-1995-stem-content-doc.md

 :heavy_check_mark:  Have used all your education benefits or are within 6 months of doing so
 :heavy_check_mark:  Are enrolled in an undergraduate degree program for STEM, **or** have already earned a STEM degree and are pursuing a teaching certification

-__X__  Are using or recently used Post-9/11 GI Bill or Fry Scholarship benefits
+:heavy_multiplication_x:  Are using or recently used Post-9/11 GI Bill or Fry Scholarship benefits
-__X__  Have used all your education benefits or are within 6 months of doing so
+:heavy_multiplication_x:  Have used all your education benefits or are within 6 months of doing so
-__X__  Are enrolled in an undergraduate degree program for STEM, **or** have already earned a STEM degree and are pursuing a teaching certification
+:heavy_multiplication_x:  Are enrolled in an undergraduate degree program for STEM, **or** have already earned a STEM degree and are pursuing a teaching certification

 __?__  Are using or recently used Post-9/11 GI Bill or Fry Scholarship benefits